 But surfing isn’t as dangerous as it may seem.
 It really depends on how many risks you are willing to take.
 If you do your homework and identify the dangers of surfing before jumping into the water, surfing is both healthy, fun, and very safe, even for beginners.

-If you do not know what the danger are, then read this article that describes the most common dangers of surfing, and some tips and tricks for you to stay safe in the water.
+If you do not know what the danger are, then read this article that describes the most common dangers of surfing, and gives tips and tricks for you to stay safe in the water.

-When dealing with sports that involve high risk it’s always a really good idea to come prepared.
-You have to know what you are up against, and how to avoid dangerous situations.
+When dealing with sports that can involve high risk it’s always a really good idea to come prepared.
+You have to know what you are up against, and how to avoid all dangerous situations.

 You can start off by reading this article on How to Surf.
-This way, you will know things like how to read the ocean, how to identify the lineup, and how to make it outback.
+This way you can learn how to read the ocean, how to identify the lineup, and how to make it outback.

 2. The Wave